ChromuSx/MediaButler/SETUP.md

 SPACE_CHECK_INTERVAL=30
 ```

-2. For Docker Compose, add to your `docker-compose.yml`:
+2. For Docker Compose, add to your `docker compose.yml`:

 ```yaml
   telegram-media-bot: